AriFordsham/GHCWiki/ghc-planning.md

   a bug where GHC gets confused when as it learns more about a type as it compiles recursive modules: [930](https://gitlab.haskell.org//ghc/ghc/issues/930).

+  - Look into whether we can do `SplitLibraries` with Cabal or not.

+- Freeing resources on unload.
+Why is it hard to guarantee that Haskell finalisers run?

 - **Dynamic linking and shared libraries**

   - GHCi seems to be working unregisterised
-  - nofib -fPIC vs normal code on the common arches
+  - Make -fPIC work with the NCG on various arches
-  - Try it with native code gen
-  - Try it with registerised
   - DLL/SO for RTS+Base libs.
 Then lots of DLLs/SOs can share one RTS.
+  - nofib -fPIC vs normal code on the common arches
   - nofib DLL vs static on the common arches
-  - Instructions for how to build DLL and SOs
-  - Freeing resources on unload.
-Why is it hard to guarantee that Haskell finalisers run?
-  - Make sure that DLL/SO works ok when all you are doing is exporting a Haskell function or functions.
-Issues: initialising the Haskell RTS
-  - Linking to C++ (may be a separate issue from \*dynamic\* linking)
+  - Doc updates
-  - Write Wiki page describing linking
+  - Write Wiki page describing GHCi linker

     - GHCi’s linker (.o files) vs system linker (.so and .dll only)
     - GHCi’s linker only works on 5-ish platforms.

-    - Do we need indirections between modules in one package, or only for cross-package links?
-And is this decided when compiling the module, or when linking the module?
+- What does this mean: Make sure that DLL/SO works ok when all you are doing is exporting a Haskell function or functions.
+Issues: initialising the Haskell RTS

 - **trac** Add a "not_ghc" milestone or somesuch, for extralibs, proposals, etc.

-- **List filtering**
+- **Mailing lists**:

-  Put procmail in front of mailman so we can allow big darcs patches through.
+  - Put procmail in front of mailman so we can allow big darcs patches through.
-  In the longer term we can look at running some sort of spam discarder or marker with procmail too.
+  - get sudo access on haskell.org
+  - install spam-filtering technology
+  - reoganise mailing lists: remove cvs-all, resubscribe everyone to the other lists (announce beforehand).

 - **Broken tests**
   Change `fail` to `broken(123)` and try to get the HEAD to a state where all